-- The surface detection method of MNPs with magnetoresistive sensors is the most sensitive and implies simpler electronics, but it requires a complex process of washing the surface after each measurement.
+- 1. The surface detection method of MNPs with magnetoresistive sensors is the most sensitive and implies simpler electronics, but it requires a complex process of washing the surface after each measurement.
 Also, the lack of electrodes gives endurance to multiple washing processes.
-Other specific aspects for the detection of MNP by thin-film MR sensors are: - MNPs from Fe2O3 or Fe3O4 present a superparamagnetic behavior at room temperature; - The sensors are very susceptible to in-plane magnetic fields, and low susceptibility to magnetic fields applied perpendicular to the surface; - MR sensors saturate at fields not greater than 0.01 T and the detection process is highly influenced by the magnetostatic interaction between the sensor surface and MNPs.
-In this case, the superparamagnetic behavior of the MNPs is necessary to eliminate both the false positive detection signals and clustering processes in the liquid volume and on the surface of the sensor. - 2.
-When it comes to using magnetoresistive sensors for biomedical applications, the same design rules and optimizations can be applied as for other MR sensor applications.
-However, most of the time the design requires modifications for biosensor use as integration of MR biosensors into labon-a-chip devices has several requirements. - 3.
+Other specific aspects for the detection of MNP by thin-film MR sensors are: - MNPs from Fe2O3 or Fe3O4 present a superparamagnetic behavior at room temperature; - The sensors are very susceptible to in-plane magnetic fields, and low susceptibility to magnetic fields applied perpendicular to the surface; - MR sensors saturate at fields not greater than 0.01T and the detection process is highly influenced by the magnetostatic interaction between the sensor surface and MNPs.
+In this case, the superparamagnetic behavior of the MNPs is necessary to eliminate both the false positive detection signals and clustering processes in the liquid volume and on the surface of the sensor.

+- 2. When it comes to using magnetoresistive sensors for biomedical applications, the same design rules and optimizations can be applied as for other MR sensor applications.
+However, most of the time the design has to be modified for biosensor use as integration of MR biosensors into lab-on-a-chip devices has several requirements. - 3.
 A complex experimental study with GMR sensor was performed for optimizing the detection of MNPs with exchange-biased spin valve structures for improving the performance and characteristics of GMR sensors systems for MNPs detection.
 The first method relies on analysis of the derivative of the output signal of the sensor to determine the presence and concentration of MNPs.
-The experimental system determined a magnetic moment of about 9.098 · 10-5 emu for a signal fluctuation of 0.035 V (i.e., a detection sensitivity of approximately 75.81 emu/g).
-The second method involved a custom-built PCB to optimize geometric selectivity and overall efficiency of the detecting MNPs.
+The experimental system determined a magnetic moment of about $9.098 \cdot 10^{-5}$ emu for a signal fluctuation of $0.035 \, \text{V}$ (i.e., a detection sensitivity of approximately $75.81 \, \text{emu/g}$ ).
+The second method involved a custom-built PCB to optimize geometric selectivity and overall efficiency of the detection setup.
 DC testing and AC magnetorelaxometry experiments were performed for detecting MNPs.
-DC tests showed reasonable performance while magnetorelaxometry showed the usefulness of FFT spectral analysis for high frequency AC fields for analysing the presence of MNPs.
-Also, integration with microfluidics setups is demonstrated through three different approaches: microfluidic channels and a single microfluidic channel. - 4.
+DC tests showed reasonable performance while magnetorelaxometry showed the usefulness of FFT spectral analysis for high frequency AC fields for analyzing the presence of MNPs.
+Also, integration with microfluidics setups is demonstrated through three different approaches: microfluidic chamber, two microfluidic channels and a single microfluidic channel. - 4.
 The research described in this chapter demonstrated the MNPs detection application possibilities of developed magnetoresistive sensors systems.
 The obtained method and results can be further improved and applied to develop very sensitive and integrated magnetoresistive biosensor setups, with an end goal for Lab-on-a-chip implementation of highly specialized biological measurements, which will significantly reduce analysis costs and improve accessibility of personalized healthcare.